The key to a successful job search is more often than not an exercise in unlearning a whole lot of bad habits.

 5. Make your first impressions count at the interview:

-If you have been invited to a Skype or face-to-face interview, you must do these things:
+If you’ve been invited to a video or face-to-face interview, you must do these things:

 - Present in professional attire, and with neat grooming